Daamss/Message-Remover/README.md

 9. Watch the magic happen!

 ## Usage
-Go into any server DM you have messages in and run !clean, and it will remove all messages sent in that channel or DM in seconds.
+Go into any server DM you have messages in and run your command and the bot will remove all messages sent in that channel or DM in seconds.

 ## License